bkleinen/bkleinen.github.io/ws2015/info1/labs/exercise-10.md

 1. Start with the bad Zuul game with tests - [zuul-withtests](https://github.com/htw-imi-info1/exercise10) -  and refactor it as discussed in the lectures.
     If you are doing mole burrows instead of rooms, you can change the variable names as needed.
     The bored can prepare a multi-lingual version and use enums.
 You find the CommandWord.java enum and the adapted CommandWords.java classes in the subfolder [CommandWordsAfterRefactoring](https://github.com/htw-imi-info1/exercise10/tree/master/CommandWordsAfterRefactoring).
+    There is also a version using an inheritance hierarchy for the Commands in the branch [commandhierarchy](https://github.com/htw-imi-info1/exercise10/tree/commandhierarchy) - you can use that if you like.
+It doesn't have any other refactorings.
 2. Draw an object diagram showing the state of your system just after it has been started.
 Does it change if you issue a &#8220;go&#8221; command?
 3. Add a &#8220;look&#8221; command to your game.
 4. Add an additional command (such as &#8220;eat&#8221;, which for now just prints out &#8220;You have eaten now and are not hungry any more&#8221;.
 In the next exercise, when we have added items, you can make it so that you can only eat if you have found food.